 In order to be eligible to take PLAB 1 exam, you need to have passed the final exam which awards you that degree.
 You don’t need to have the decorative diploma at hand.
 You need to have your results out that you have passed the final exams for your PMQ degree.

-Whilst comparing the above information might make one think that the USMLE exams are easier because they have higher pass rates than the PLAB exam, the fact that the Step 1 and 2 CK exams both provide a numeric score that plays a big part in your strength as a future applicants.
+Whilst comparing the above information might make one think that the USMLE exams are easier because they have higher pass rates than the PLAB exam, the fact that the Step 1 and 2 CK exams both provide a numeric score that plays a big part in your strength as a future applicant.

 This was all about the PLAB exam.
 We hope this blog equips you with all the necessary information.
 In case of doubts or assistance with respect to studying abroad, get in touch with our experts at Leverage Edu for guidance.